Amnesty report against Ukraine sparks fury and resignation

 The document, released Thursday, drew furious criticism from senior Ukrainian officials and Western diplomats, who accused the authors of making vague accusations that appeared to equate the defensive actions of Ukrainian forces with the tactics of the Russian invaders.

 “It is painful to admit, but I and Amnesty International leaders are divided on values,” Pokalchuk wrote.
-“I believe that any work done for the good of society must take into account the local context and think about the consequences.”
+“I believe that any work done for the good of society must take into account the local context and think regarding the consequences.”

 Russia has repeatedly justified attacks on civilian areas, saying Ukrainian fighters had established positions in the targeted areas.